-At Bellenot & Boufford, LLC, we have over 22 years of experience handling child support and alimony cases for clients in Fairfield County, New Haven County and the surrounding areas of Connecticut.
+At Bellenot & Boufford, LLC, our Newtown lawyers have over 50 years of combined experience handling child support and alimony cases for clients in Fairfield County, New Haven County and the surrounding areas of Connecticut.
 Whether you need advice about establishing or modifying child support or alimony, we can help.

 Our experience can provide you with the peace of mind you need.
-Contact our family law attorneys to discuss solutions to your family-related issues.
+Contact us online to discuss solutions to your family-related issues.

 Child Support in Connecticut